 Princeton Public Schools mission is to be an innovative leader in instruction developing in EVERY learner the ability to succeed in an ever-changing world.
 Our changing world is now faced with unprecedented challenges.
 An expanding outbreak of COVID-19 is being experienced in many regions around the world.
 This is a rapidly evolving situation that is changing the way we operate our schools.

-Starting March 30, 2020 Princeton Public Schools will begin Distance Learning until at least May 4.
-Click on the Distance Learning portal icon to access information:
+Starting March 30, 2020 Princeton Public Schools will begin Distance Learning until the end of the 2019-2020 school year.
+Click Here for the Distance Learning Portal.